 - There is a disconnect between procurement’s expected contribution to operational efficiency and the metrics used to measure procurement’s performance.

 - Procurement organization objectives are not linked to business metrics.

 Why the disconnect?

-Procurement and finance typically operate separately, which does not help the organization meet all of its goals.
+typically operate separately, which does not help the organization meet all of its goals.
 So, why don’t the two departments work more closely?
 The short answer is that both departments are evaluated using different criteria.
 For example, finance may be evaluated based on budgets and spending plans, while procurement may be evaluated on cost savings.

 When the two departments work together and begin focusing on the financial aspects of the supply chain, however, they are not only able work together to solve today’s business problems, but also generate value for the organization by thinking strategically and proactively, addressing future challenges.

 5 Ways to Align Procurement With Finance